EINP transfers 25 bison to Flying Dust First Nation - FortSaskOnline.com

 In recent years, Flying Dust has taken a somewhat aggressive stance on food sovereignty, according to Morin.

-"They have a market garden, they feed their people with vegetables and they have chicken coups," he said.
+"They have a market garden, they feed their people with vegetables and they have chicken coops," he said.
 "The buffalo ranch is just one more fantastic addition to this food sovereignty."

 EINP superintendent Dale Kirkland said they are trying to help restore those connections by supporting the re-location of bison to places such as Flying Dust.